-- List three reasons why differences in people are important and should be recognized. - List three differences or similarities between the normal growth and development of boys and girls. - List two things that people can do to promote healthy growth and maturation.
+- List three ways different people are unique from each other. - Be able to list three differences or similarities between the normal growth and development of boys and girls. - List three things they can do that will promote acceptance and appreciation of unique qualities in others and within themselves.

-- I. In what ways are people different from each other? - A. List some of the ways that people are different.
+I. In what ways are people different from each other?

+- A. List three to five ways that people are different.
 Write responses on the board or paper.
 Possibilities are: - 1.
 Different heights. - 2.
 Different weights. - 3.
 Different body builds (slender, muscular, etc.). - 4.
 Different complexions. - 5.
 Different hair colors/types (straight, curly, etc.). - 6.
 Different eye colors. - 7.
 Different preferences. - 8.
 Different likes/dislikes. - 9.
 Different abilities (some of us are good in math, some in writing, some in art, some in sports, some in music, etc.). - 10.Different interests. - B. Some things we can change through effort (by studying, practicing, etc.). - C. Some things we can't change, even if we want to (height, eye color, etc.). - D. Some things will change naturally over time whether we want them to or not (height and weight as we grow, preferences, interests, etc.). - II.
 List three things that you are good at.
-Of these, what are you best at? - A. Ask volunteers to tell the group their No. 1 item.
-Write responses on the board or paper. - B. Discuss that everyone has his or her strengths (and weaknesses). - C. A person's strengths and weaknesses are part of what defines them as a person (these are among their unique qualities). - D. One thing that makes the world interesting is that everyone has his or her own set of unique qualities. - III.
-Just as with other traits, each of us grows, develops, and matures at different rates. - A. Normal physical growth and development: - 1.
+Of these, what are you best at? - A. Ask volunteers to list their No. 1 item on the board or pad. - B. Discuss that everyone has his or her strengths (and weaknesses). - C. A person's strengths and weaknesses are part of what defines them as a person (these are among their unique qualities). - D. One thing that makes the world interesting is that everyone has his or her own set of unique qualities.

+III.
+Just as with other traits, each of us grows, develops, and matures at different rates.

+- A. Normal physical growth and development: - 1.
 Involves rapid changes in height, weight, and weight distribution. - a.
 In girls: - Begins earlier than in boys. - Usually begins between 10.5 and 11.5 years (but may be as early as 8 or 9 and as late as 12 or older). - Full physical growth/development is usually reached by age 15.5. - Maturation often accompanies a drop-off in physical activity.